Yanliang24/Statistical-Emulation-of-Human-Operational-Motions/README.md

 -  Tested on version R2024a
 -  Required Toolboxes: Deep Learning, Statistics and Machine Learning, Econometrics, Communication

-2.This project uses the MATLAB\-to\-Python interface for the baseline method implemtation..
+2.This project uses the MATLAB\-to\-Python interface for the baseline method implementation.

 -  Python Version: 3.9
 -  Required Packages: 'numpy: 1.24.3' , 'torch: 2.7.0', 'gpflow: 2.9.0', 'tensorflow: 2.13.0'